Codes of Conduct

 Councillors' Code of Conduct

-The Councillors’ Code of Conduct continues to play a vital role in setting out, openly and clearly, the standards councillors must apply when undertaking their Council duties.
-It is vital that the Code continues to give assurance to the public that their elected members are acting in accordance with high ethical standards.
+The Councillors’ Code of Conduct plays a vital role in setting out, openly and clearly, the standards councillors must apply when undertaking their Council duties.
+It is paramount that the Code continues to give assurance to the public that their elected members are acting in accordance with high ethical standards.

 The Standards Commission publishes guidance for councillors on how to interpret the provisions within the Code of Conduct.
 For more information and to access the Guidance, please click on 'Guidance' in the Menu above.